kazupon/vue-validator/docs/en/syntax.md

 </validator>
 ```

 Object literals allow you to provide rule values.
-For `required`, as it doesn't need a rule value, you can specily a **dummy rule** instead, as shown.
+For `required`, as it doesn't need a rule value, you can specify a **dummy rule** instead, as shown.

 Alternatively, you can specify a strict object as follows: